 - 57 Where the College receives information about an alleged breach of the Code, it may decide to investigate the matter (regardless of whether there has been a complaint or not).
-The College may also seek the relevant staff members' agreement to take part in an informal resolution process, where appropriate. - 58 The manner in which the College investigates allegation(s) of breaches of the Code will be determined by the College on a case by case basis. - Where the allegation(s) are formally investigated, the investigator will present their findings about what occurred, and will make recommendations to the relevant Division Head or designee, who will make the final decision whether there has been a breach (or breaches) of the Code, how serious those breaches are and what consequences (if any) should follow for the staff involved.
+The College may also seek the relevant staff members' agreement to take part in an informal dispute resolution process, where appropriate. - 58 The manner in which the College investigates allegation(s) of breaches of the Code will be determined by the College on a case-by-case basis at its discretion. - 59 Where the allegation(s) are formally investigated, the investigator will present their findings about what occurred, and will make recommendations to the relevant Division Head or designee, who will make the final decision whether there has been a breach (or breaches) of the Code, how serious those breaches are and what consequences (if any)

+should follow for the staff involved.
 Consequences may include, but are not limited to, apologies (including public apologies where appropriate), personal or professional counselling, the imposition of conditions on continued employment, or the termination of employment.
 The Division Head or designee is not constrained to follow the recommendations of the investigator.
-The College reserves the right to take appropriate disciplinary action without investigating the matter where warranted. - 60 There will be no internal appeal or review processes within the College if there has been a formal investigation and outcome.
+The College reserves the right to take appropriate disciplinary action without investigating the matter where warranted.

+60 There will be no internal appeal or review processes within the College if there has been a formal investigation and outcome.
 If any party is dissatisfied with the outcome of these processes, they may discuss their dissatisfaction with the Warden.
+Staff members who are unhappy with the outcome of a disciplinary process may seek a review of any finding in an external body such as the Fair Work Commission or the Victorian Equal Opportunity and Human Rights Commission.